*This post may contain affiliate links. Please see my disclosure for more details!*

+Creme Egg millionaires – yes please!
 It’s getting so much closer to Easter, and I am freaking out slightly at how quickly this year is going.
-Not only is it basically already Easter, but that means my wedding is getting closer and closer and well yeah.
-It’s going to be a busy year.
+Not only is it basically already Easter, but there is just so much going on!

 I’ve mentioned this in the past, but Creme Eggs seem to be one of the most controversial of Easter Treats… and I can kinda understand why.
 They aren’t my favourite, but I can definitely appreciate them.
 I have always been a Mini Egg girl, but some of you are Creme Egg OBSESSED!

 They are incredibly sweet, and that is probably what most people who don’t like them think… so I thought I’d take that sweetness even further, and just flat out offend the Creme Egg haters.